 Today, a modern version of the sasumata is still occasionally used by the police as a self-defense tool.
 These modern sasumata are often made of aluminum, without the sharpened blades and spikes found on their medieval counterparts, but sometimes with sophisticated catches.

-Now Seiki Suda and Keiko Sato, writing for the highly respected daily newspaper Asahi Shimbun, report that the sasumata is again seeing use, after a horrific attack.
-On July 26, 19 residents at a home for disabled people near Tokyo, were stabbed to death by a former worker at the facility.
+Journalists Seiki Suda and Keiko Sato, writing for the highly respected daily newspaper Asahi Shimbun, report that the sasumata is again seeing use, after a horrific attack.
+On July 26, 19 residents at a home for disabled people near Tokyo were stabbed to death by a former worker at the facility.
 He bound the caregivers first.
 The man later said he wanted to eliminate disabled people from the world, according to police.

 In response, caregivers at similar facilities are receiving self-defense training in use of the sasumata.